johnzastrow/phpblog/hugo-export/posts/2011-08-22-check-for-non-numeric-data-in-mysql.md

 ---
-title: Check for non-numeric data in mysql
+ #  Check for non-numeric data in mysql
 categories:
   - Data processing
   - Database